 This point goes to Indiegogo, hands down!

-Indiegogo has imposed a limit of 20 reward levels, Kickstarter hasn’t — at least not for the first 50 we’ve tried!
+Indiegogo has imposed a limit of 20 reward levels.
+Kickstarter hasn’t — at least not for the first 50 we’ve tried!
 20 reward levels might be more than enough to attract your backers in most cases, but if you want to organize something creative (who knows), it’s always nice to have the freedom to do so.

 Indiegogo takes this one step further with add-ons.
-As the name suggests, these perks can be added to any other perk, and combined to give the backers more freedom in choosing the package they want.
+As the name suggests, these perks can be added to any other perk and combined to give the backers more freedom in choosing the package they want.

 It offers so much more that I’d give them 5 extra points, but for the sake of consistency: 1 more point to the pink giant!

 But if you run out — let’s face it, you have to sleep sometime — you could lose out on hundreds of new conversions.
-So, rather than wasting your time constantly monitoring and updating your rewards, Perkfection lets you setup your desired limits and automates your reward topups!
+So, rather than wasting your time constantly monitoring and updating your rewards, Perkfection lets you set up your desired limits and automates your reward top-ups!

 This connection is generally managed through updates, publicly displayed on the crowdfunding page, messages, and comments.

-Edit it, format it just right, and then send it out whenever you’re ready.
+Edit it, format it just right, and send it out whenever you’re ready.
 Just like we’re sending out our first point Kickstarter’s way!

-Pico’s Kickstarter campaign made an extra $50,000 through CrossProm, that it would have otherwise missed out on.
-And doing so is 100% free, and really easy — just find yourself a campaign with something in common, partner up and start sharing your audiences and successes!
+Pico’s Kickstarter campaign made an extra $50,000 through CrossProm that it would have otherwise missed out on.
+And doing so is 100% free and really easy — just find yourself a campaign with something in common, partner up, and start sharing your audiences and successes!

-CrossProm only works on Kickstarter, as Indiegogo doesn’t like cross promotions on their platform.
-It’s just as well that we gave Kickstarter the point!
+CrossProm only works on Kickstarter, as Indiegogo doesn’t like cross-promotions on its platform.

 Both platforms allow you to run campaigns between 1 and 60 days long.
 However, both platforms recommend keeping your campaign length below 30-40 days.
 The longer it goes, the less urgency your backers feel.

-You can only do this once on both Kickstarter and Indiegogo, so use your chance wisely.
+You can only do this once both on Kickstarter and Indiegogo, so use your chance wisely.

 One benefit Indiegogo offers is the possibility of going to InDemand, and extending your campaign indefinitely.
 This works for campaigns that you start on both Indiegogo and Kickstarter, although the platform fees will be slightly higher if you’re joining from the competition…